GregFinger/TD-Shadertoy_Converter/README.md

 ![base](images/base.png)

+This converter is for taking shader code (ie. super slick glsl graphics) from [ShaderToy](www.shadertoy.com) and converting it for use in [TouchDesigner](www.derivative.ca) and setting up control to interact with parameters that affect the graphics.
 The .tox component has 6 inputs.
 The first input is the shader code DAT.
 The second input is for an audio CHOP.
 The remaining four are TOP inputs.
 These inputs can be 2D textures or cubemaps.

 ### The .tox component has 3 pages of custom parameters:

 1. The first page sets the iChannel[0-3] inputs, which you can choose 2D Texture, Cubemap or Audio.
-Set these according to what the shadertoy source had setup.
+Set these according to what the shadertoy source had as their iChannel inputs.
 ![page1](images/page1.png)

 2. The second page sets the resolution of the output, has an adjustment for the speed of iTime, turns off/on mouse control (which the mouse interactivity happens within the TD window) and adjusts the gain for the audio inputs.